AFLplusplus/AFLplusplus/README.md

   * unicorn_mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)

+  * Custom mutator by a library (instead of Python) by kyakdan

   A more thorough list is available in the PATCHES file.

   So all in all this is the best-of AFL that is currently out there :-)